A short video that shows you how to receive, download and access PDFs of documents that have been supplied by British Library On Demand. 1:52.

 If you exceed your allowance, or if you wish to request something that is not for Loughborough University-related learning, teaching, research or other work, then you must pay.

-As of 1 August 2017 the British Library, our main supplier, charges £14.65 to lend us an item and up to £9.10 + VAT to supply a copy of an item.
+As of 1 August 2022 the British Library, our main supplier, charges £17.15 to lend us an item and up to £10.65 to supply a copy of an item.
 Other suppliers make other charges.

-If you think that you have exceeded your allowance or if you wish to pay for an Inter-Library Loan, please contact us.
+If you think that you have exceeded your allowance or if you wish to pay for an Inter-Library Loan/document supply order, please contact us.

 The law of copyright restricts how much of a work can be copied for the purpose of inter-library document supply.
 For instance we cannot get a photocopy of an entire book for you.
 Details as follows: